SoftwareAG/sagdevops-templates/templates/sag-is-stateful-cluster/README.md

 Use this template to provision and maintain Integration Server statelful cluster

-## Requirements

-### Supported Software AG releases

-* Integration Server 9.8 and higher
-* Command Central 10.2 and higher

-### Supported platforms

-All supported Windows and UNIX platforms.
-All supported Database servers.

 ### Supported use cases

-* Provisioning of new 9.8 or higher single server environment with database
 * Provisioning of new 9.8 or higher cluster environment
 * Installing latest fixes and support patches
 * Configuration of: